sephynox/bitcoin-statistics/README.md

 _How often does the Bitcoin network see two consecutive blocks mined more than 2 hours apart from each other?_

-We _should_ only see this occur once every 3 years using a Poisson Probability.
-However, according to the full population analysis, we see the actual probability of this occuring being far higher.
+We _should_ only see this occur once every 3 years using the Poisson distribution.
+However, according to the full population analysis, we see this occuring in practice far more often.
 Using the entire population data set, the probability of two consecutive blocks mined more than 2 hours apart from each other is 1 in every 4,924 blocks.
 This equates to about once a month.

 _How many times has the above happened so far in the history of Bitcoin?_